-The UK temperatures have been exceptionally warm over the last few weeks and caught many of us off guard, from lack of suncream to dehydration and sunstroke.
-As runners we are constantly told to keep hydrated but how do you measure hydration?
+The UK temperatures have been exceptionally warm over the last few months and it can catch many of us off guard, from lack of suncream to dehydration and sunstroke.
+As active athletes we are constantly told to keep hydrated but how do you measure hydration?
 How much water is enough water, could I be drinking too much water?
 Have you ever thought about the colour of your pee and what it could mean?
 Many of us are familiar with the smell of our pee after eating sugar puffs or the colour after eating beetroot!

 The colour of pee can tell us all sorts of things about our bodies.
 One of the most useful indicators is the level of hydration in the body.
 Ever noticed that your first wee of the day is usually darker than during the day?
 This is due to not drinking for several hours whilst we are asleep so quite normal.
 During the day our pee should range from pale straw colour to dark yellow, see the colour indicators in the pee colour chart to check your pee and hydration level.
 Pee Colour Chart

-Remember that dehydration can not only lead to all sorts of problems.
-Problems with your calves can be caused by dehydration.
+Remember that dehydration can lead to all sorts of problems for example problems with your calves can be caused by dehydration.